The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

 \end{definition}

 All results from Section \ref{sec:graphs} carry over to the setting of tropical curves.
 In particular, the fiberwise description over a point $x \in K$ still holds, where $x$ may now correspond to a vertex or an interior edge point.
 We may view an edge $e$ of a graph model of $K$ as a generic point for the points of that edge in $K$.
-In this sense our definition of the construction for generic fibers ensures that the fibers of $n$-gonal construction depend continuously on the metric realization.
+In this sense our definition of the construction for generic fibers ensures that the fibers of the $n$-gonal construction depend continuously on the metric realization.
 With this point of view, the root map at the level of graphs can now be understood as the continuous limit for $x \in K$ approaching a vertex.

-\begin{remark} The language of divisors allows us to define the $n$-gonal and Recillas constructions directly for tropical curves (bypassing the graph case) in exact parallel to the algebraic setting.
+\begin{remark} We can restate the $n$-gonal and Recillas constructions directly for tropical curves in the language of divisors, in a way that is consistent with the graph-theoretic definitions given in Sections~\ref{sec:n_gonal_harmonic} and~\ref{sec:Recillas}.
 Let $\pi:\tilde \Gamma \to \Gamma$ be a free double cover of an $n$-gonal curve $f:\Gamma\to K$, and let $\tilde \Pi \to K$ be the output of the $n$-gonal construction.
-The graph-theoretic fibers of $\tPi$ are multisections of $\pi$, which we can reformulate in terms of divisors as
+As a set $\tPi$ is given by the construction of Section~\ref{sec:n_gonal_harmonic} applied pointwise in the metric graphs:

 Even more is true: since $K$ is a tree, the natural graph model for $\tilde \Gamma$ is loop-free and hence \cite{BrandtUlirsch} gives a polyhedral structure on $\Div_n^+(\tilde\Gamma)$.
 The graph structure of $\tilde\Pi$ is precisely the restriction of this polyhedral structure.
 A similar description can be given for the tropical Recillas construction.
 Let $k : \Pi \to K$ be a generic tetragonal tropical curve, and let $\tilde \Gamma \to \Gamma \to K$ be the output of the tropical Recillas construction.
-Then on the level of graphs
+Then as a set